jamie-allen/async_debugger_demo/readme.md

 #How to use the Async Debugger
 This is a simple little project that creates five actors that represent animals on a farm.
 When an animal receives a message to speak, they log what they are told to say, which could be one of five possible statements.
 A dog might say "Moo", a sheep might say "Meow".
 The point is that any of the animal actors could receive a message to say any one of the possible utterances.
 We can use Async Debugger to look at where the message comes from.
+When we look at the actor who sent that message, we can see what they were told to say prior to sending their own message.

 ##Getting Started
 Clone this project to your local machine